maze2-org/alephium-oracle-hackathon/README.md

 npm run build && node dist/src/minimalist-exchange-process.js
 ```

+## Nextjs add example

+You can also run the dapp example : https://github.com/maze2-org/alephium-hackathon-webapp.git

+This app is an example of how to run a dapp which consume the oracle price feeder.
+It also shows how to add / remove consumer for the subscription

 ## Start a local devnet for testing and development

 Please refer to the documentation here: <https://wiki.alephium.org/full-node/devnet>